-Also check out this awesome photograph we got to take with Joss Whedon!
+Also, don’t forget to check out this awesome photograph we got to take with Joss Whedon!
 My trip to Los Angeles was definitely one to remember for a lifetime.
 Oh Yeah!
-At the end of the interview there is another group photo of us that I think you will like so don’t forget to check that out!
+At the end of the interview, there is another group photo of us that I think you will like so don’t forget to check that out!

-Read our full Age of Ultron Movie Review Here
+Read my full Age of Ultron Movie Review

-Question : So, you have that iconic shot of the Avengers jumping in slow motion which, I think all the fan boys and girls have like gone wild over.
-Can you talk about how that came to be and whose idea was it?
+Question: That iconic shot of the Avengers jumping in slow motion.
+How that came to be and whose idea was it?

 — Referring to how the movie starts with it going directly into Action Packed Scenes —